Tutorial: Creating interactive prototypes with Penpot

 In this tutorial, I’ll introduce you to some of the most common interactions you’ll prototype using Penpot.
 Penpot is brilliant for prototyping because you can work with your existing designs, whether they’re quick wireframes or high-fidelity mockups, and you don’t need to be able to code to create life-like interactions.

-I’ve created a template with all the examples from this article which is available in Penpot’s Libraries & Templates.
+I’ve created a Prototype examples template with all the examples from this article which is available in Penpot’s Libraries & Templates.
 You can open the template in Penpot to follow along or try out the prototypes yourself.

 Prototype navigating between views